Blog Legally: 5 Legal Pages Your Website MUST Have

 Do not use trademarks in your promotional material, much less in your domain name!

 There’s not much more to be said here.
-Just don’t mess with the big guys, that’s it.
+Just don’t mess with the big fish in the pond, that’s it.

 -